-Applications for matriculation are accepted annually for the Fall Semester.
+Applications for matriculation are accepted annually.
 Our priority deadline is March 1.
-Applicants should ensure that their applications, including external materials (e.g., GRE scores, letters of recommendation, etc.), are complete and ready for review by the priority deadline if they wish to apply for available funding.
+Applicants should ensure that their applications, including external materials (e.g., letters of recommendation, etc.), are complete and ready for review by the priority deadline if they wish to apply for available funding.
 We will continue to review applications for matriculation until August 1 each year.

 Visit Graduate Admissions for more information or apply to the Master of Science in Autism Studies.

 For the most up to date information please visit the UMass Lowell Graduate Catalog.